odd-io/cesium_3d_native/README.md

 It's also important to note that this package *does not provide any actual rendering capabiility*.
 The `cesium_native` library doesn't interact directly with a rendering surface - camera parameters go in, and a list of renderable tiles comes out.

-The `cesium_3d_tiles` library includes the `TilesetRenderer` interface, which describes a set of methods that you could use to render a multiple `Cesium3DTileset` instances to a rendering surface.
-The library also provides a partial implementation `BaseTilesetRenderer`, using `cesium_native` to load a tileset and manage tile content, but requires that you implement the rendering-specific logic yourself.
+The `cesium_3d_tiles` library includes the `TilesetManager` interface, which describes a set of methods that you could use to render a multiple `Cesium3DTileset` instances to a rendering surface.
+The library also provides an example implementation of `QueuingTilesetManager` that uses a queue to manage/kick tiles, using `cesium_native` to load a tileset and manage tile content.
+Note that this requires you to implement the `TilesetRenderer` interface to provide an actual implementation of the rendering logic.

-The intention is that end users create their own apps that depend on `cesium_3d_tiles`, and that extend `BaseTilesetRenderer` to implement the abstract methods with a specific rendering library.
+The intention is that end users create their own apps that depend on `cesium_3d_tiles`, and that extend `TilesetRenderer` to implement the abstract methods with a specific rendering library.
 You can [click here to see an example Flutter application](https://TODO) that uses the [Thermion](https://thermion.dev) rendering library to implement these abstract methods.

 ## Getting started